ameryisafreeelf/consumer_complaints/README.md

 Using some parallel processing framework to extend our task to multiple machines can scale this solution by providing more memory and compute power.

+Currently failing Insight's test- my repo is not formatted correctly.

 ## Contact
 Amery Chang at ac3241@nyu.edu